In This Section

 The Certification Review Group (CRG) may determine that a follow-up site audit is required, based on either the remote assessment findings, an auditor’s recommendation, or a review of your three-year history.

-If the CRG determines that a site audit is not required, then you will be eligible for a travel refund.
+If the CRG determines that a site audit is not required, then you will be eligible for a COVID-19 refund.
 The refund will be based on audit duration and your location – the amount will be the same for all participants located in the U.S. with a different amount for those located in Canada and Mexico.

 If a site audit is required, AISC will schedule that audit once travel is allowed.
 This will be at no additional cost to you.
 Erectors requiring a site audit will be required to have an active jobsite.
 A certificate extension will be provided if your certificate expires before we are able to schedule your site audit.